Measles: symptoms and signs

 - Measles can cause serious health complications, affecting several organ systems such as ears, eyes leading to blindness, gastrointestinal tract, central nervous system including inflammation of the brain and death.

-- Approximately 30 percent of reported measles cases have one or more complications, such as encephalitis or pneumonia.
+- Approximately 30% of reported measles cases have one or more complications, such as encephalitis or pneumonia.

-- Approximately 567 people die globally from measles-related complications each day, that equates to 24 deaths every hour.
+- Each day, approximately 373 people die globally from measles-related complications, that equates to more than 15 deaths every hour as of 2023.

 Understanding measles outbreaks